 Agency does not have an exemption list: An agency that does not have an exemption list is not required to prepare one.
-It must issue individual exemption declarations documented on exemption notices pursuant to HAR Section 11-200.1-15 and -17, then submit those each month to the OEQC for publication.
+It must issue individual exemption declarations documented on exemption notices pursuant to HAR Section 11-200.1-15 and -17, then submit those each month to the OEQC-ERP for publication.
+This applies to both exemptions that would qualify both under Part 1 and Part 2.
 Proceed to Step 2.

-Agency has an exemption list: An agency with an existing exemption list must update its exemption lists to comply with the new requirements under HAR Section 16.
+Agency has an exemption list: An agency with an existing exemption list must update its exemption lists to comply with the new requirements under HAR Section 11-200.1-16.
 Exemption lists that have received concurrence prior to August 9, 2019 may be used for a period of seven years, during which time the agency must revise its list and obtain concurrence from the Council in conformance with HAR Chapter 11-200.1.
 Proceed to Step 3.